pg-support/supt-km/docs/2. Troubleshooting/Product/Spark 40/No sound output.md

 Follow the steps to diagnose the issue:

 1. Try using a different guitar and instrument cable to check if the Spark 40 produces sound properly.
-If you're using an acoustic guitar with a pickup or a guitar with active pickups, ensure the battery is fully charged.
+If you're using an acoustic guitar with a pickup or a guitar with active pickups, ensure the battery is fully charged.Does it help?
-Does it help?

 	Yes -> Case close (user error).
 	No ->  go to step 2

 2. Do all five LEDs blink constantly?